massimilianodelliubaldini/galaxy-integration-rpcs3/README.md

 ## Configuration

-1. Open "config.py" and set the "main_directory" variable to your RPCS3 installation folder.
+1. Open "config.py"

+* Set the "main_directory" variable to your RPCS3 installation folder.
 Use single forward slashes only.
-No other variables need to be modified.
+No other directories need to be modified.

+* If some games don't launch from Galaxy, try setting "no_gui" to "False".
+Some games don't work yet with no GUI in RPCS3.

 2. Game-specific launch configuration is handled by RPCS3.